Applying Estonian passport and ID card

 - When applying for the first time you will need to include the child’s birth certificate with both parents names (Certificate of personal data)

-- Fill in fist passport application form (pdf )
+- Or fill in first passport application form (pdf )

 - Copies of both parents’ passports